 Reason alone will not serve.
 Intuition alone can be improved by reason, but reason alone without intuition can easily lead the wrong way… both are necessary.
 For myself, that’s how my mind works, and that’s how I work… It’s this combination that must be recognized and acknowledged and valued.

-In fact, it was Salk’s intuitive reasoning that ultimately led him to his polio vaccine research.
+It was Salk’s intuitive reasoning skills that ultimately led him to his polio vaccine research.
 Several years prior, as a second year medical student, Salk realized statements from two lectures on immunization techniques contradicted each other.
 He never got a straight answer as to why, which he (thankfully) could not accept:

 It didn’t make sense and that question persisted in my mind… I just questioned the logic of it… I just didn’t accept what appeared to me to be a dogmatic assertion in view of the fact that there was a [medical] reason to think otherwise.